randycoulman/freedom_account/README.md

   maintained a very small internal Elixir/Phoenix application at work.
 I want to gain more experience with Phoenix, and I've heard good things about Absinthe for building GraphQL servers, so I wanted to try that out as well.
+  **Update 2022-11:** I've been working in Elixir/Phoenix for the past three years, so now have quite a bit of experience with it.

 - Modern React: I've been working in React for three years now, but I've never had the chance to start a project from the very beginning and control how